 Valspar’s External Expansion

-In the 1950s, 60s, and 70s, the company began its own phase where they bought out several other companies.
+In the 1950s, 60s, and 70s, the company began its own phase, where it bought out several other companies.

 They ultimately moved their headquarters twice, finally landing in Minneapolis after merging with Minnesota Paints in 1970.